 According to New Jersey Youth Soccer bylaws, the travel soccer year starts in August and ends the following July.
 The calendar is split into two seasons – Fall (starting in August) and Spring (starting in March).
 There are typically 10 games in the Fall and 10 games in the Spring for boys and girls travel.
 Half of the games are home games, so you only travel to approximately five away games each season.
 The girls play on Saturdays and the boys play on Sundays.
 All games are in the afternoon.
-Most teams practice twice per week at the same time each week.
+Teams practice twice per week at the same time each week.
 The girls practice Monda and Wednesday.
 The boys practice on Tuesday and Thursday.

 Since this is travel soccer, traveling to neighboring towns is part of the commitment.
 Depending on the league placement of your child’s team, away games could be as far north as Princeton – or as far south as Cape May.
 The majority of towns that participate in the SJSL and SJGSL leagues are from Camden, Burlington, Gloucester, and Salem counties.

 What About These Tournaments and Other Commitments?

 Tournament play is a great experience for our players and teams.
 Tournaments give our teams the opportunity to play multiple games in a weekend, often against teams from different areas.